XYTong/Capacity/_posts/2018-08-10-Solution_for exercise_of _data_structure1.md

    ```

    base on this code we can implement bubble sort for **Linked List**.
-   first build a module for swap tow adjacent elements of the linked list. this function return the element which was
+   first build a module for swap two adjacent elements of the linked list. this function returns the element which was
-   beyond the another and after swap going to be behind it. and `i` is the swap position for `i` and `i+1`, `n` is the
+   beyond the another and after swapping goes to be behind it. and `i` is the swap position for `i` and `i+1`, `n` is the
    length of linked list.
    ```cpp
     node * swap_node_adjacent(node * head, int i, int n) {